marksherriff/se-coursepack/index.md

 * [Spring 2023](https://s23.cs3240.org)
 * [Fall 2022](https://f22.cs3240.org)

-_NOTE: Previous semesters were hosted on a server that has been retired.
-We will move these sites over when time allows.
-Please email with any questions regarding previous semesters._
+_NOTE: Please email with any questions regarding previous semesters as the server hosting them has been changed._